ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/README.md

 ## Known Issues

-These unexpected issues came up very recently and stem from the fact that the original OpenScout is quite old now.
+These need to be addressed.

 - The specific wheel used has fallen out of production (as of writing its still possible to aquire it)
-- The original adaptor associated with the wheel has gone too.
+- The original adaptor associated with the wheel is in 3rd party production.
-- Hinge is likely to fall out of production soon
+- Hinge seems to be available from aliexpress still, but it going out of production should be planned for just in case
-- The specific terminal blocks may have fallen out of production
+- The specific terminal blocks from the given link have spotty availabilty

-Replacement components are currently being tested, but as a temporary solution it is still possible to build with the following fixes:
+Temporary suggestions before a solution is chosen:
 - Connecting and splitting wire connections with push connectors instead of the defunct din rail terminal.
 - Instead of using the 12mm to 17mm hex adaptor, stack multiple washers on the outside of the wheel until the screw isn't loose.

-In the amended design, measures will be taken to secure future buildability (such as using simpler widely produced electrical components)
+In the amended design, measures should be taken to secure future buildability (such as using simpler components, or using 3D printing)

 ## Assembly instructions.